 There's a deep overlap between meditation practice and lucid dreaming ability.
 Both involve training metacognitive awareness — the capacity to observe your own mental states without being captured by them.
 Meditators who practice mindfulness regularly tend to have an easier time achieving lucidity, likely because the skill of "noticing that you're thinking" transfers directly to "noticing that you're dreaming."

-I maintain a daily meditation practice (5-10 minutes, outside, in the morning).
+When I was less busy, I used to maintain a daily meditation practice (5-10 minutes, outside, in the morning).
 I can't prove causation, but my lucid dreaming ability improved noticeably after establishing this habit.
+I need to restart this.

 Once world models and video generation get granular enough in their controllability, I plan on recreating some of these.
 The future city especially — I can still see it clearly.